alvyl/alvyl-consulting-profile/content/e-services/1-build.md

 Some of the technologies we used to build are:

-Java, JavaScript, Python, Bash, HTML, CSS
+Java, JavaScript, Python, Bash,
+HTML, CSS,
-Spring, Express, Angular, Ionic, Django, Flask
+Spring, Express, Angular, Ionic, Django, Flask,
-JVM, Linux, Docker, Kubernetes, Android, iOS
+JVM, Linux, Docker, Kubernetes, Android, iOS,
 Amazon Web Services, Microsoft Azure, Google Cloud Platform